 Local and Community Identity

 For the Maori of New Zealand, ancestral meeting houses (wharenui) and carved landscapes are living ancestors themselves—not mere relics.
-The Taputapuātea marae on Ra‘iātea is a central place for Polynesian navigation and genealogical ties, where ceremonies still connect descendants across the Pacific.
-Such sites empower communities to assert their identity and customary practices against external pressures.
+The Taputapuātea marae on Ra‘iātea is a central place for Polynesian navigation and genealogical ties, where ceremonies continue to connect descendants across the Pacific.
+These sites embody whakapapa (genealogy) and mana (spiritual power), empowering communities to assert their identity and customary practices in the face of historical colonization and contemporary pressures.
+The preservation of such sites is inseparable from the survival of cultural knowledge and social cohesion.

 National Identity and Heritage

 Nations often deploy heritage sites as symbols of unity or pride.
-The Statue of Liberty embodies American ideals of freedom and immigration.
-Machu Picchu represents Peru’s Inca legacy and serves as a global icon of South American civilization.
-Yet national narratives can be contested; the Historic Sanctuary of Machu Picchu also stands over a history of colonial disruption and ongoing debates about indigenous land rights.
-Recognizing these complexities enriches rather than diminishes heritage’s significance.
+The Statue of Liberty in the United States symbolizes ideals of freedom, democracy, and the immigrant experience.
+Machu Picchu represents Peru’s Inca legacy and serves as a global icon of South American civilization and ingenuity.
+Yet national narratives surrounding heritage sites can be contested and multifaceted; the Historic Sanctuary of Machu Picchu also overlays complex histories of colonial disruption, tourism impacts, and ongoing debates about indigenous land rights and environmental stewardship.
+Recognizing these complexities enriches rather than diminishes the significance of heritage, inviting inclusive narratives that embrace diverse perspectives and experiences.

 Tangible and Intangible Dimensions